22 Short Films About Springfield: "Steamed Hams"

-In 2016, around 1,000 people commented on the Facebook page of Australian supermarket chain Woolworths inquiring about "steamed hams".
-The company responded by posting an image of hams with the caption, "We've received a lot of feedback from you all in the last 24 hours about whether we stock 'Steamed Hams'.
-Please note that in Australia, we call them Hamburgers.
-'Steamed Hams' is an Albany, New York expression.
-Fans of The Simpsons, this is for you."
-The continuing popularity of the segment caused an upsurge in fan-made YouTube remixes and variants.

-In January 2018, Bill Oakley, the writer of the segment, posted the original draft for the segment on Twitter.
+In 2018, Bill Oakley, the writer of the segment, posted the original draft for the segment on Twitter.
 He said he believed it was the most famous thing he had written, and that it was also one of his favorites.

-In April 2018, a reporter for GameSpot, during an interview with actor Jeff Goldblum for the video game Jurassic World Evolution, had Goldblum read the part of Skinner in a reenactment of the scene.
+Some months later, a reporter for GameSpot convinced Jeff Goldblum to read part of the script during an interview about the video game Jurassic World Evolution.
 Goldblum commented at the end of the reading, "I like the writing, too—that was from what?"
 Oakley responded immediately on Twitter, writing, "[I'm] not a fan of fairly big companies like GameSpot having famous actors perform scripts I wrote, verbatim, without giving me any sort of credit whatsoever."
-The video was taken down within days of its posting.
+The video was taken down within days.

-In an April 2021 interview with The Hollywood Reporter, Oakley, Weinstein, animation director Jim Reardon, voice actor Hank Azaria and Simpsons showrunner Al Jean shared their thoughts about the popularity of "Steamed Hams".
+In a 2021 interview with The Hollywood Reporter, Oakley, Weinstein, animation director Jim Reardon, voice actor Hank Azaria and Simpsons showrunner Al Jean shared their thoughts about the popularity of "Steamed Hams".
 Azaria said he was confused about how popular the segment had become.
 Reardon became aware of it when his daughters pointed it out a few years prior.
 They shared their favorite "Steamed Hams" parodies, including one made with Lego animation, one animating the characters in the style of the music video for the song "Take On Me" by A-ha, and one with the dialogue synchronized to the vocals of "Basket Case" by Green Day.
 Weinstein said that Groening also enjoyed the phenomenon.
 A Twitch channel streaming a 24/7 series of procedurally generated "Steamed Hams" parodies premiered in 2023.
 Oakley described it as "truly uncanny".
+In 2025, a series of short film pastiches by Canadian director Tyrone Deise recreated the scene in the style of the Soviet film The Glass Harmonica, the German expressionist film The Cabinet of Dr. Caligari, and the 1981 comedy-drama film My Dinner with Andre.

 Availability

 On March 12, 2002, the episode was released in the United States on a DVD collection titled The Simpsons Film Festival, along with the season eleven episode "Beyond Blunderdome", the season four episode "Itchy & Scratchy: The Movie", and the season six episode "A Star Is Burns".

 The DVD boxset for season seven was released by 20th Century Fox Home Entertainment in the United States and Canada on December 13, 2005, nine years after it had completed broadcast on television.
-The episode 22 Short Films About Springfield features an optional audio commentary track featuring Richard Appel, David X. Cohen, Matt Groening, Bill Oakley, Rachel Pulido, Jim Reardon, David Silverman, Yeardley Smith and Josh Weinstein.
+The episode features an optional audio commentary track featuring Richard Appel, David X. Cohen, Matt Groening, Bill Oakley, Rachel Pulido, Jim Reardon, David Silverman, Yeardley Smith, and Josh Weinstein.